WangChyanhassth-2say/FaceRecognition_cpp/README.md

 Detect function
     # needs cv::Mat bgr_image and a std::vector<bbox> output container
     # in this function we clear the output vector first
-    # then we got bgr_image resize, pad and bolb, sending it into the model
+    # then we got bgr_image resize, norm, pad and bolb, sending it into the model
-    # no imgNorm here because we may add the liveness detector later
     # after post process we got face bbox with its location, confidence and 5-points info
     # we got a loop for multi-faces, so the output is std::vector<bbox>, means multi bboxes